-Combined, Winter Park and Mary Jane, offer more than 3,000 skiable acres and 143 trails.
-All together Winter Park Ski Resort is made up of five interconnected mountains: Winter Park, Mary Jane, Parsenn Bowl, Vasquez Cirque and Vasquez Ridge.
+Combined, Winter Park and Mary Jane, offer more than 3,000 skiable acres and 166 designated trails.
+All together Winter Park Ski Resort is made up of five interconnected mountains: Winter Park, Mary Jane, Parsenn Bowl, Vasquez Cirque, and Vasquez Ridge.

-Vasquez Ridge is hidden away on the resort and often left untouched throughout the day.
-In the summer it’s prime camping, hiking and biking.
-In winter there are a couple hundred acres back there, prime for skiing and snowboarding.
-Most of the runs are single black diamonds and accessed by the Pioneer Express lift.
+Vasquez Ridge is a hidden gem at the resort and often left untouched throughout the day.
+In the summer, it’s prime for camping, hiking, and biking.
+In winter there are a couple of hundred acres back there, prime for skiing and snowboarding.
+Most of the runs are single black diamonds and are accessed by the Pioneer Express lift.

 Downtown Winter Park offers accommodations to suit all budgets and restaurants for all tastes.
 You’ll find plenty of shopping and attractions spread throughout the mountain village, downtown Winter Park, and nearby Fraser.
 Other nearby attractions include Ski Granby Ranch and the Hot Sulphur Springs, west on Highway 40.